wiseman-timelord/AutoClix/README.md

 3. Run the script by executing "python autoclix.py" or clicking "AutoClix.bat".
 4. Press 'Ctrl + Shift + F12' to activate or deactivate the auto-click functionality.
 5. When activated, you will be prompted to enter the timer range in minutes if not previously set.
-6. The script will automatically click at random intervals within the specified timer range.
+6. The script will then automatically click at random intervals within the specified timer range.
-7. Press the 'Esc' key to stop the script, or terminate by sending a KeyboardInterrupt (e.g., 'Ctrl + C').
+7. Press the 'Esc' key to stop the script, or terminate it by sending a KeyboardInterrupt in the terminal.

 ## Requirements

-- Windows 2008 R2, 2012, 8.1, 10 (Powershell)
+- Windows OS
-- Administrative rights.
+- Python 3.10
+- Required dependencies in `requirements.txt`

 ## Disclaimer

-Use this script responsibly, and only where automated clicking is permitted.
+Use AutoClix responsibly, and only where automated clicking is permitted.
 Misuse may violate terms of service on some platforms or applications.
-AutoClix is designed for convenience and efficiency, but users should be aware of the rules and regulations of the platforms they are using it on.
-Use at your own discretion and risk.
+Windows-only compatibility is intentional, and the script plays the default Windows sound when activated or deactivated.